Japan's pachinko industry braces for anti-addiction regulation

 Pachinko hall operators are going bankrupt more often; 29 did so last year compared with 12 in 2016, according to credit data agency Tokyo Shoko Research.

 Suzuki said pachinko hall operators are already spending about 1 trillion yen annually on new machines, a high expenditure considering all parlours combined earn 3 trillion yen a year.
-New machines usually cost 400,000 to 500,000 yen each.
+New machines usually cost ¥400,000 to ¥500,000 each.

 "It's a big problem for parlours that cannot afford it," he said.
 "At the moment, there are estimated to be 4,000 to 5,000 parlours that are not buying new machines."